Cinque Terre is a picturesque coastal area in Liguria, Italy, one of the most iconic and beautiful regions in Italy.

 Cinque Terre attracts around 2 million visitors each year- each looking for their little taste of La Dolce Vita.
 You could happily spend an eternity in the charming seaside villages of Cinque Terre.

-As the average visitor does not have such a luxury, we have put together a two day Cinque Terre itinerary to help you experience the highlights of the area.
+As the average visitor does not have such a luxury when they plan their Italian itinerary, we have put together a two day Cinque Terre itinerary to help you experience the highlights of the area.

 2 Days in Cinque Terre